amartinsec/BadBird-C2/README.md

 ## Requirements
 - Python 3
-- Implant must run on Windows
+- Implant/payload must run on Windows
-- C2 Server must *currently* be run on Windows (working on *nix support)
+- C2 Server (c2Server.py) must *currently* be run on Windows (working on *nix support)
   - Due to the current color scheme, it's recommended to run from cmd.exe (powershell's blue background causes the color scheme to be hard to read)
   - This will be fixed soon